Men Should Weep: Scene 1

 The play is set on a winter evening in the 1930s in the kitchen of the Morrisons' home in the East End of Glasgow.
 The play opens on a disordered tenement household where six of the seven children, two parents and Granny of the Morrison family live.
 The chaos of family life, held together by Maggie, is depicted, but the overall tone is lighthearted, and the audience can see that the family is a happy one.
 At one point, Edie runs to the toilet and doesn't return until Act Three, as she has blocked the toilet and lost the key.
 The tone begins to darken with the mention of the troublesome son, Alec, and his wife, Isa, whose home has collapsed.

 Scene 2

 Alec and Isa arrive drunk at the Morrison household, and conflicts escalate between John and his son.
 As the drunken pair go to bed, John and Maggie discuss children.
 John realises Jenny isn't home and gets quite angry.
-Soon, he hears her in the closet with a man, and an argument ensues as he drags her in.
+Soon, he hears her in the close with a man, and an argument ensues as he drags her in.
 Jenny is becoming more independent, but John is uncomfortable with this and her growing sexuality.
 Jenny, fed up with the family's conditions, speaks of plans to leave.
 John then hits Jenny across the face, causing immediate chaos.
 Once the house calms down, she leaves the scene, and Maggie fails to get John to come to bed.